 In this tutorial we'll dig into our Retail Analysis dataset and create a few key visualizations.

-Under Reports, select Retail Analysis Sample to open the report in Reading View.
+Open the workspace where you saved the Retail Analysis sample.
+Select Retail Analysis Sample to open the report in Reading View.

 Select Edit Report to open the report in Editing View.